 If you have been having issues with your air conditioning system, then your main options are to repair or replace it.
 For the most part, if the unit is new, then it is cheaper and faster to fix it.
 For an older system, however, repairs may be less economical.
 You might find that you are better off investing in an air conditioner replacement.
 This is particularly true if you have an air conditioner that uses R-22 refrigerant since this product is phased out.
 Currently, it is illegal to make or import it into the United States.
 Homeowners that have R22 air conditioning systems can still use their units.
-However, recharging the unit if it has a coolant leak will come at a high price tag.
+However, recharging the unit if it has a coolant leak will come with a high price tag.
 For those who already are having trouble with their HVAC unit, then it makes sense to use that as an opportunity to address the R-22 problem at the same time.

 The question is, should you replace your air conditioning system, or would it be better to retrofit it?

 R22 Replacement: Why R-22 Was Banned From Use

 It may be helpful to understand why R-22 was phased out.
 The refrigerant contains HCFCs.
 These are ‘greenhouse gases’ that work very well as refrigerants.
 However, if they are released into the environment, then they damage the ozone layer.
 The environment has already suffered a lot of damage, and governments have come together to agree on ways to make sure that we limit the damage that modern lifestyles have on the environment.
 Cutting down on the use of HCFCs and other ozone-depleting substances is one action that many governments agreed upon.
 New HCFC-free refrigerants are available, and R-22 and other dangerous substances are now banned.
 The final phase of the R22 ban was on January 1, 2020.

 What The R-22 Ban Means For New Jersey Homeowners